Forgot Password

 Does the company offer an airport pick up service?

-Upon your arrival at Tribhuvan International Airport, a representative from Boldhimalaya will be waiting for you outside the arrival lounge holding a sign with your name, on it.
+Upon your arrival at Tribhuvan International Airport, a representative from Boldhimalaya will be waiting for you outside the arrival lounge holding a sign with your name on it.
 They will then escort you to your chosen hotel in a vehicle.

 What are the accommodations, like for stays on the trek?

-Typically you’ll be lodging in teahouses, hotels, or lodges with twin sharing rooms.
+Typically, you’ll be lodging in teahouses, hotels, or lodges with twin-sharing rooms.
 These places also offer meals.
 The bathrooms are usually located outside the rooms.
-Hot showers and running water may be accessible for a fee, at most of these establishments.
-For peak climbs you may need to camp out in tents.
+Hot showers and running water may be accessible for a fee at most of these establishments.
+For peak climbs, you may need to camp out in tents.

 What documents should I bring for trekking or climbing?

-Please provide a copy of your passport, passport photos, flight information including arrival and departure details, and a copy of your travel insurance.
+After making the payment for the booking, please email us the following documents.
+Please provide a copy of your passport, passport photos, flight information, including arrival and departure details, and a copy of your travel insurance.

 Do I need permits before starting my trek or climb?